 NestStrix Studio shared a beautiful game design project on their Behance profile.
 It is for three iOS games, Word Puzzle, Quiz, Sudoku.
 They were really nice to share a bit of the behind the scenes.
 You can see the evolution from the interaction design point of view, including wireframes, to the visual design with the style up to the iconography.
 I love the friendly look they achieved with a 3Dish cartoon look.

 Currently offline over some side-projects that involves iOS, game design and as being part of the process.
 I am surfing what's out there for inspiration and it's always a pleasure to come across the work of Creative Mints.
 Their level of combination of illustration and UI just goes higher than what you are usually seeing.
 It's quite inspiring and we can't take away the joy of embracing the Behind-the-Scenes with sketches and sharing their process.
-Creative Minths is a boutique where they focus their work in branding, UI and illustration.
-Based in Prague, Czech Republic; you should definitely follow them on Behance.
-Game design is not just about multiple layers of complex graphics or bright characters - sometimes it’s the concept itself that defines the style and breaks conventions.
-Photo Gallery More Links Check out Creative Mints's site: creativemints.com Follow Creative Mints on Behance

 Many people are not into gaming and that's a shame.
 It might happen due the lack of knowledge of beautifully done game design.
 Some of them bring us truly breathtaking experiences, independent of its genre.
 Recently I've played a quite simple game, but it was a fantastic experience: Abzû.
 It is a fantasy game, set in an underwater world, and it's beautiful.

 I have been a fan of Nina Geometrieva for quite a long time.
 We featured some of her projects here in the past, mostly illustrations like the "What Space Really Looks Like" or "Expired Shapes".
 However she has been focusing more on UX/UI projects.
 The cool thing is that she is still adding her illustration magic on this projects.
 The "I love fur" game is a perfect example, this time for an iOS game design.
 It's an iOS game that let you pet different kinds of fur.
 The illustrations and color palette is just beautiful.
 Check it out.

 I've never had the opportunity to work on a game design in my entire career and as I was recently browsing the work of some designers I now understand why I've not made the venture into that space.
 The reality is, I would fail miserably with the level of craftsmanship and attention to detail required, especially in the concept and drawing phases.
-The game design project I discovered on Behance today exemplifies this to a T. The project is titled iOS Games | Isometry collection and it was shared and I believe created by Mike, a graphic designer from Prague with 12 years of experience.
-As you can see below, the drawings are absolutely beautiful, rich and full of details.
-Then the translation to 3D becomes much more subtle.
-My forte is beautiful and user-orientated graphic design.
-I create logotypes, icons,and illustrations.
-And design websites, applications, games, and user interfaces. - Mike Game Design For more information about Mike and to see more of his projects, make sure to check out his Behance profile.
-There are other great projects on game design, illustration and web design.
-You can also see a lot more of his drawing skills, especially the Sketchbooks, Character Design.
+The game design project I discovered on Behance today exemplifies this to a T.

 BEWARE, overload of 80s inspiration in this feature from our mighty friend James White that recently released his participation as an Art Director consultant for the game Trials of the Blood Dragon developed by RedLynx and Ubisoft.
 It's NITRO interesting to dig through his process and the many many ULTRA amount of design and illustration work involved to MAXIMUM accomplish this project.
-We are such fans of the 80s that is purely a joy going through it all and feasting our eyes!
-Hope you will enjoy!
-I was hired for a full year as an art director consultant on the 'Trials of the Blood Dragon' game developed by RedLynx and Ubisoft.
-Shown here are lots of the design and illustration work I developed for the project, both conceptual and in-game elements.
-About James White James White is an (kickass) artist, designer and speaker based in Dartmouth, Nova Scotia (Canada).
-Focusing his art into neon-infused projects that reflect his childhood from the 80s.
-You should definitely check out his Tumblr dedicated to inspiration downright to the badassery from that era called: Uzicopter.
-More information: http://www.signalnoise.com.

 With E3 coming to an end, what was your favourite moment?
 We do agree there's been some ups and downs like any other year.
 It's always interesting to see many other releases at the same time, like art direction on a specific game cover, illustrations, production artwork and more.
 It's that time of the year, well we would like to showcase the work from the folks from Ubisoft especially for the game Tom Clancy's Ghost Recon Wildlands.
-Hope you will enjoy this case study!
-We explored multiple directions that best communicated the core promise of the game for the primary and secondary target market.
-These directions are supported by the handgun as military shooter and the vast landscape as open world.
-Credits Brian Tippie - Associate Creative Director Wil Wells - Digital Artist More on this project: https://www.behance.net/gallery/38138331/Tom-Clancys-Ghost-Recon-Wildlands.

 Adventures of Poco Eco is one of the those indie games that will give you an amazing experience through its visual and amazing soundtrack, mixed by Iamyank.
 Check out this game's amazing details and watch the trailer for a preview!
 Adventures of Poco Eco is an exploratory adventure game focusing on music within an extraordinary visual world.
 Your goal is to help Poco Eco and his tribe to find their sounds that they've lost by solving the mini puzzles and completing all twelve 3D animated levels.

 Have you ever played Sim City?
 If you did, than you probably are a big fan of city simulators.
 We've seen some nice titles like Cities XL, Tropico and even the latest Sim City, but there was something about Cities: Skylines that caught my attention.
 It's a fun, super easy, beautiful game and the player has so much freedom to build the dream city.
 It's just amazing, and the Steam community is pretty engaged, coming up with amazing mods for the game, such as buildings, parks and road intersections.
 It's definitely a game to be appreciated a LOT.
-Check it out below some gameplay screenshots and mods, and if you wanna try it out, check it out at Steam.
-Mods